virgesmith/pico-crypto-key/README.md

   git submodule update --init
   ```

-- since v2.0.0 of the SDK you will also need to build and install [picotool](https://github.com/raspberrypi/picotool) corresponding to the SDK version
+- since SDK v2.0.0, you will also need to build and install [picotool](https://github.com/raspberrypi/picotool) corresponding to the SDK version you're using.

-- download a release of [mbedtls](https://tls.mbed.org/api/) - the `.tar.bz` asset.
+- download a release of [mbedtls](https://tls.mbed.org/api/) - the `.tar.bz2` asset.
 Currently using the 3.6.2 release/tag. **This is a different version to the one in the SDK** (which still uses v2) so must be kept separate.
 It also requires a custom configuration.
 Create a symlink in the project root to mbedtls, e.g.:

   ```sh
   ln -s ../mbedtls-3.6.2 mbedtls